Project Kinship

 OUR STORY

-The mission of Project Kinship is to provide support and training to lives impacted by incarceration, gangs, and violence through hope, healing, and transformation.
+Since our founding in 2014, the mission of Project Kinship (PK) has remained the same: to provide support and training to lives impacted by incarceration, gangs, and violence through hope, healing, and transformation.
+We are an organization founded, led, and staffed by justice-impacted individuals to credibly support and train youth and adults experiencing similar challenges.

 Mission Statement

-The mission of Project Kinship is to provide support and training to lives impacted by incarceration, gangs, and violence through hope, healing, and transformation.
+Since our founding in 2014, the mission of Project Kinship (PK) has remained the same: to provide support and training to lives impacted by incarceration, gangs, and violence through hope, healing, and transformation.

 Background Statement